Paul Sinton-Hewitt

-Early life
+Early life and education

-Born in Southern Rhodesia, Sinton-Hewitt grew up in South Africa.
-At age five he was made a ward of the state and then lived at boarding schools.
-He was educated at Potchefstroom High School and was a crew member supporting Bruce Fordyce in the Comrades Marathon.
+He was born in Southern Rhodesia, although a South African resident his mother had briefly left the country at the time of his birth.
+Sinton-Hewitt grew up in South Africa and holds Australian and British nationality.
+His father was born in Australia to British parents and emigrated to South Africa where he worked as a photographer and met Sinton-Hewitt's mother.
+At age five, due to his parents' marital struggles, he, along with his older brother and sister, was made a ward of the state and then lived at boarding schools.

+He was educated at Potchefstroom High School and on leaving school did his mandatory 2 years military service in the Air Force division of the South African Defence Force and then, due to his experience working with the radar systems, he began working in the emerging field of IT.
+As he writes in his book, One Small Step, his youth in an institutionalized, rules-based environment made him well suited to working in systems.
+During his working life in Johannesburg he became a keen runner applying his IT systems mindset to achieving his running goals, including a personal best of 2.35 in the marathon, and was a crew member supporting Bruce Fordyce in the Comrades Marathon.

 He moved to the United Kingdom where he was living when he had a breakdown in 1995.
 He has said that the personal challenges he has experienced, including bullying during childhood, and the way exercise and activity have helped him deal with them, were influential in motivating him in creating parkrun and its inclusive approach to sport.

-Parkrun
+Running and Parkrun

-Sinton-Hewitt started the Bushy Park Time Trial in 2004 whilst unemployed and unable to run due to an injured leg.
+Sinton-Hewitt started the Bushy Park Time Trial in 2004, combining his passion for running with his IT background, whilst unemployed and unable to run due to an injured leg as a means to cope with the challenges he was facing at that time.
 It evolved into Parkrun – a free 5-kilometre timed running event that takes place every Saturday morning.
 The first event took place on 2 October 2004, with 13 entrants.
 In April 2010 a two-kilometre "Junior Parkrun" format was added at Bushy Park for children aged 4 to 14 (held monthly on Sunday mornings).
 By summer 2018, each weekend roughly 220,000 to 280,000 people participate in about 1,500 Parkruns globally.

-Other pursuits

 In 2018, Sinton-Hewitt completed the Vitruvian Triathlon.

+Author

+In April 2025, Sinton Hewitt published his first book, One Small Step.
+A Sunday Times best seller, a story of a simple idea that turned into a global movement, the story of parkrun, told for the very first time from the man who started it all.

+In it he documented his challenging upbringing and the genesis of what would become parkrun.